mpalet/zerotier-dns/README.md

 Now all your machines can resolve ZeroTier names without any extra configuration.
 In fact anyone can resolve names (if they know them), but only machines on your network can actually route to them.
+Note that the DNS name is based on the ZeroTier member name (as in [ZeroTier Central](https://my.zerotier.com/network)), not the hostname of the member.

 TODO: split up install and usage?